Facts & Stats

 University of Minnesota

+The main level includes a 350-seat dining facility that includes multiple cooking stations where food prepare fresh for the residents.
+The main level also includes classroom space, a technology center and a student lounge.
+The basement features laundry facilities, music practice rooms, a game room and a community kitchen.
 The University required the implementation of best practices in sustainable building design.
-To meet those demands Michaud Cooley Erickson employed several energy saving mechanical and electrical systems, including a variable rate exhaust system for each kitchen hood, make-up air energy recovery units, a rainwater reclamation system, daylight lighting controls, occupancy sensors and LED lighting in several areas.
+The project was designed to meet the State of Minnesota B3 Guidelines.
+To meet those demands we employed several energy saving mechanical and electrical systems, including a variable rate exhaust system for each kitchen hood, make-up air energy recovery units, a rainwater reclamation system, daylight lighting controls, occupancy sensors and LED lighting.

 Explore other projects

 A learning facility for the next generation of engineers.

 Campus community built through creative arts.

 St. Paul Academy and Summit School

 Spirited space for art.